-Phillip Gidley King was born 23 April 1758 and was twenty-nine years of age when the First Fleet set sail in 1788.
-Twenty years older, Arthur Phillip was a friend and mentor to King for many years.
-King served in the Channel Fleet from January 1780, and in the Ariadne he served under the command of Arthur Phillip.
+Arthur Phillip was a friend and mentor to Philip G. King for many years.
+King served in the Channel Fleet from January 1780.
+In the Ariadne he served under the command of Arthur Phillip.

 In October 1786, as soon as Phillip had been nominated to command the expedition then setting out to establish a penal settlement at Botany Bay, he chose King as second lieutenant in the Sirius, in which he was sailing himself.

 In 1788 he took King with him when he transferred to the Supply in the hope of reaching their destination ahead of the main fleet, and a fortnight after they arrived selected him 'as an officer of merit … whose perseverance may be depended upon to establish a subordinate settlement on Norfolk Island.

 In 1790 Philip Gidley

 King sailed for England in March 1790 on Phillip's orders to report on the difficulties of the whole settlement; he became ill with gout during the voyage.
 In England on 2 March 1791 King was promoted commander.
 On 11th March he married his cousin Anna Josepha Coombe at St. Martin-in-the-Fields, London.

 They sailed together in H.M.S.
 Gorgon (Captain Parker) leaving England on 18th March 1791 to return to Norfolk Island where King took up his commission as lieutenant-governor.